Grantor Vs. Grantee in Real Estate: Everything You Need to Know

 What Is a Grantee?

-So, who is the grantee on a deed?
-On this legal document, the grantee is the buyer/new owner/recipient whose name appears at the top.
+On a deed, the grantee is the buyer/new owner/recipient whose name appears at the top.

 In the case of a loan, the grantee can also be described as a lienholder.
 The mortgage lender is the grantee in this case – sometimes called the mortgagee.